kartoza/docker-geoserver/README.md

 You can also use a `PFX` file with this image.
 Rename your PFX file as certificate.pfx and then mount the folder containing your pfx file.
-This will be converted to perm files.
+This will be converted to pem files.

 **Note** When using PFX files make sure that the `ALIAS_KEY` you specify as an environment variable matches the `ALIAS_KEY` that was used when generating